Manicure & Pedicure While Pregnant – What’s Good and What’s Not

-Pregnancy hormones are known to glorify the appearance of nails and hair in most expecting women.
-As these beauty enhancements exhibit their exponential growth, you may find the need to step into a salon to manage it.
-Alternately, you can also opt for a home salon kit for the same.
-However, most pregnant women are faced with the doubt and fear about the safety and consequences of getting a manicure and pedicure.
+Pregnancy hormones are known to glorify the appearance of nails and hair in many expecting women.
+As you notice sudden growth of your hair and nails while pregnant, you might want to step into a salon to manage it.
+Alternatively, you can also opt for a home salon kit for the same.
+However, most women are faced with doubt and fear about the safety and consequences of getting a manicure and pedicure during pregnancy.

 While it is beyond doubt that these manicure and pedicure sessions offer relief and leave you looking refreshed and decked up, it is important to be cautious about any risks they may cause to you or your baby.

-Manicure and pedicure during pregnancy are quite safe, and many pregnant women enjoy a trip to their salon for a relaxing appointment.
-They are known to relieve stress, soothe muscles and increase circulation.
-Especially during that last semester, when your feet are sore with all that weight on them, there is nothing that soothes them like a good foot massage.
+Manicure and pedicure during pregnancy are quite safe, and many pregnant women enjoy a trip to their salon for a relaxing session.
+Manicure and pedicure can help relieve stress, soothe muscles and increase circulation, especially during the last trimester of pregnancy, when your feet will be sore because of baby weight.
+A good foot massage during this time can help.
 These massages also improve blood circulation and reduce swelling in the foot that is common in most pregnant women.

-A salon visit during pregnancy may even be warranted at times as women go through a lot of changes on their nails.
-Some pregnant women may find that a manicure and a pedicure is a necessity due to rapid nail growth that needs grooming.
+A salon visit during pregnancy may even be warranted at times as some pregnant women may find that a manicure and a pedicure is a necessity due to rapid nail growth that needs grooming.
 Other pregnant women, who may have brittle nails that appear unkempt and may cause infection and injuries if they have sharp broken nails, may require nail services to manage the overall health and aesthetics of their nails.

-While some believe that pedicure during pregnancy third trimester, especially foot massage at a specific point near the ankle and heel can induce labour, there is no evidence to support this claim.
-This belief may be part of reflexology, wherein it is believed that certain pressure points on the foot cause uterine contractions, inducing labour.
+While some believe that pedicure during the third trimester of pregnancy, especially foot massage at a specific point near the ankle and heel can induce labor, there is no evidence to support this claim.
+This belief may be part of reflexology, wherein it is believed that certain pressure points on the foot cause uterine contractions, thus inducing labor.
 However, there is no scientific backing to the same.
-When in doubt, check this list of possible activities that can induce labour.
+When in doubt, check this list of possible activities that can induce labor.

-But if you are unsure about it, it is advised that you avoid getting a foot massage or ask your pedicurist to exercise caution to not trigger any pressure points near your ankles.
+But if you are unsure about it, it is advised that you avoid getting a foot massage or speak to your doctor if you should go ahead with it.

 While manicures and pedicures are safe enough to indulge in during pregnancy, there are a few risk factors that need to be paid heed to.
 These include:

-· Hygiene risk: Since a salon sees quite a few visitors and has chemicals all around it, the risk of infection may be high here.
-The equipment and products used may also carry infection if not cleaned and sterilized properly.
+Since a salon sees quite a few visitors, the risk of infection may be high here.
+The equipment and products used may also carry infection if they are not cleaned and sterilized properly.
 This may put both you and your baby at risk.
-Some salons may also not practise safe hygiene methods and reuse tools on different customers.
-This can put you at a potential risk of bacterial and fungal infections.
+Some salons may also not practise safe hygiene methods and reuse tools on different customers, you can be at the potential risk of bacterial and fungal infections.

-· Chemicals: Exposure to some certain like Toluene, Formaldehyde, and Acetone can be harmful.
+Exposure to chemicals like toluene, formaldehyde, and acetone can be harmful.
 Inhalation or accidental ingestion of these chemicals is the main concern.
 Chemicals may also get absorbed into the skin, causing complications.

-· Lack of ventilation: Paired with excess chemicals and fumes, lack of ventilation may cause nausea.
-Ventilation is necessary for the VOCs (Volatile Organic Compounds) to evaporate.
+Paired with excess chemicals and fumes, lack of ventilation may cause nausea.
+Ventilation is necessary for the volatile organic compounds (VOCs) to evaporate.
 Lack of proper ventilation can mean higher exposure to these compounds.
 It is always best to choose a salon that has open windows or effective ventilation facilities.

-· Getting a gel manicure while pregnant is generally not recommended as it may have a longer process, thus prolonging your exposure to chemicals.
-Certain gel nails have a chemical called methyl methacrylate monomer (MMA), which can cause allergic reactions on the skin.
-Also, the removal process involves soaking your nails in acetone for over 20 minutes, which isn’t recommended for pregnant women.
+You should check if they use nail varnishes that have acetone in them.
+Acetone can have a toxic effect on the nervous system.
+It can also cause your nails to go brittle and may increase the chances of breakage.
+You must avoid getting a gel manicure while pregnant as it takes longer to get a gel manicure, which will only prolong your exposure to chemicals.
+Certain gel nails even have a chemical called methyl methacrylate monomer (MMA), which can cause allergic reactions on the skin.
+Also, the removal process involves soaking the nails in acetone for over 20 minutes, which isn’t recommended for pregnant women.